ennucore/cadmium/README.md

 - Generate the model based on a prompt (see how it works below)
 - Incrementally improve the model based on feedback
 - The agent can see the model and improve it
+- While the agent is working, you can see the updates from it in a user-friendly way (well it's a CLI but whatever)

 Implemented but not used in the CLI:
 - Extracting and changing parameters of the model (e.g., table width, height, etc.)